kittiphonp/kittiphonp.github.io/index.md

 #### Articles

+- K. Phalakarn, V. Suppakitpaisarn, and M. A. Hasan. "[Single-round Lattice-based Multisignatures](https://ieeexplore.ieee.org/document/9644197)," Proc. of the 8th International Workshop on Information and Communication Security (WICS 2021), pp. 365-371.
-- K. Phalakarn, T. Takisaka, T. Haas, and I. Hasuo. "[Widest Paths and Global Propagation in Bounded Value Iteration for Stochastic Games](https://link.springer.com/content/pdf/10.1007%2F978-3-030-53291-8_19.pdf)," Proc. of the International Conference on Computer Aided Verification (CAV 2020), pp. 349-371.
+- K. Phalakarn, T. Takisaka, T. Haas, and I. Hasuo. "[Widest Paths and Global Propagation in Bounded Value Iteration for Stochastic Games](https://link.springer.com/content/pdf/10.1007/978-3-030-53291-8_19.pdf)," Proc. of the International Conference on Computer Aided Verification (CAV 2020), pp. 349-371.
 - Kittiphon Phalakarn, Kittiphop Phalakarn, and V. Suppakitpaisarn. "[Optimal Representation for Right-to-Left Parallel Scalar and Multi-Scalar Point Multiplication](http://www.ijnc.org/index.php/ijnc/article/view/179/177)," International Journal of Networking and Computing (IJNC), vol. 8, no. 2, Jul 2018, pp. 166-185.
-- K. Phalakarn, and A. Surarerks. "[A Matrix Decomposition Method for Odd-Type Gaussian Normal Basis Multiplication](https://ieeexplore.ieee.org/abstract/document/8463251)," Proc. of the 3rd International Conference on Computer and Communication Systems (ICCCS 2018), pp. 99-103.
+- K. Phalakarn, and A. Surarerks. "[A Matrix Decomposition Method for Odd-Type Gaussian Normal Basis Multiplication](https://ieeexplore.ieee.org/document/8463251)," Proc. of the 3rd International Conference on Computer and Communication Systems (ICCCS 2018), pp. 99-103.
 - Kittiphon Phalakarn, Kittiphop Phalakarn, and V. Suppakitpaisarn. "[Optimal Representation for Right-to-Left Parallel Scalar Point Multiplication](https://ieeexplore.ieee.org/document/8345477)," Proc. of the 4th International Workshop on Information and Communication Security (WICS 2017), pp. 482-488.
 - K. Phalakarn, and A. Surarerks. "[An Analysis of Computer Programs using Lambda Calculus](https://www.scopus.com/record/display.uri?eid=2-s2.0-85027859862&origin=resultslist)," Proc. of the 7th International Workshop on Computer Science and Engineering (WCSE 2017), pp. 214-218. (with best oral presentation award)